GamesCreed

 Frank and Drake, Nintendo Switch, Screenshot, GamesCreed

 Frank and Drake are complex young men tied up in even more convoluted situations.
-Frank lost his memory a year ago before the events of the game.
+Frank lost his memory a year ago, before the events of the game.
 Drake is careless with a dark, troubled past.
 The bond between them and which road your playthrough will take is based on your decisions.
-A fundamental aspect of the game is the choices the game asks you to make from the beginning and carve your own way.
+A fundamental aspect of the game is the choices the game asks you to make from the beginning, and carve your way.

 You interact with your environment through a point-and-click interface.
-Slightly animated objects in your surroundings indicate they can be interacted with and make it easier to indicate where to go next.
-As each day goes by, the game tasks you with small mundane interactions such as putting a bucket under a water leak, learning how to roll and project a film, or plugging in a lava lamp while either Frank or Drake contemplate their lives and the current predicament they are in.
+Slightly animated objects in your surroundings indicate they can be interacted with, and make it easier to indicate where to go next.
+As each day goes by, the game tasks you with small, mundane interactions such as putting a bucket under a water leak, learning how to roll and project a film, or plugging in a lava lamp while either Frank or Drake contemplates their lives and the current predicament they are in.

 Frank and Drake, Nintendo Switch, Screenshot, GamesCreed

-After each day and night of shenanigans by Frank and Drake, they both settle at some point to note their emotional thoughts in their respective diaries that thanks to the strong writing is fascinating to catch a glimpse into their fractured minds.
+After each day and night of shenanigans by Frank and Drake, they both settle at some point to note their emotional thoughts in their respective diaries, which, thanks to the strong writing, is fascinating to catch a glimpse into their fractured minds.
 As they do not directly interact with each other, the characters communicate through post-it notes, defined by what is written on them by the player.
 This can have a causal effect on their friendship, making it more strained or strengthened.

 Duality is one of the main themes of Frank and Drake, and it is reflected in the music as well.
 Smooth and silky lo-fi beats and electronic synth waves, according to either of the main characters in their respective day and night cycles, fit perfectly with what they are set to do in their current activities.